cdot65/juniper-terraform-srx-interfaces/README.md

 The goal of this project is to provide an example method to interact with Juniper SRX products with Terraform.

-This project will build a policy-based VPN on a Juniper SRX firewall
+This project will build an interface configuration on a Juniper SRX firewall

 ## 📋 Terraform version compatibility